Buddhism and Buddhist beliefs have always been looked at as powerful ways of speaking to our souls and finding inner peace, and happiness.

 1. Pain is a reality, but suffering is optional

 The first of the Four Noble Truths in Buddhism focuses on the existence of pain as an innate part of our life.
-Although this may sound very pessimistic, but once you understand this core belief you will start seeing the light in the darkness.
+Although this may sound very pessimistic, once you understand this core belief you will start seeing the light in the darkness.

 “The whole secret of existence is to have no fear.” – Buddha